yingweiwo

 Pharmacodynamics

-acidipine is a specific and potent calcium antagonist with a predominant selectivity for calcium channels in the vascular smooth muscle.
-Its main action is to dilate predominantly peripheral and coronary arteries, reducing peripheral vascular resistance and lowering blood pressure.
-Following the oral administration of 4 mg lacidipine to volunteer subjects, a minimal prolongation of QTc interval has been observed (mean QTcF increase between 3.44 and 9.60 ms in young and elderly volunteers).
+Lacidipine is a specific and potent calcium channel blocker with significant selectivity for calcium channels in vascular smooth muscle.
+Its main action is to dilate peripheral and coronary arteries, reduce peripheral vascular resistance, and thus lower blood pressure.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.